Long-time readers of Dream Team will know how needlessly fascinated we are with forgotten team-mate combinations.

 As for Ronaldo, we’re not sure what happened to him…

 This one works for us because it feels like their careers shouldn’t have overlapped… and they both spent one season at Newcastle.

-Tomasson won a Champions League of his own in 2002/03 with AC Milan, back when a young Wijnaldum has dreams of becoming an acrobat.
+The pair are both Champions League winners; Tomasson won the Champions League in 2002/03 with AC Milan, back when a young Wijnaldum has dreams of becoming an acrobat.